aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

    If the agent configuration is centralized, then do the following steps.
-   1). login to Opensso/FAM console as amadmin user 2). navigate to Configuration/Agents/J2EE, and click on the agent instance
+   1). login to Opensso/FAM console as amadmin user 2). navigate to Access Control/realm/Agents/J2EE, and click on the agent
-       link (assume the agent instance is already created, otherwise refer to the agent doc to create the agent instance).
+       instance link (assume the agent instance is already created, otherwise refer to the agent doc to create the agent instance).
    3). in tab "Global", section "General", property "Resource Access Denied URI"
        enter /agentsample/authentication/accessdenied.html, and SAVE the change.
    4). in tab "Application", section "Login Processing", property "Login Form URI",